 Arts Tasmania makes no representations or warranties of any kind, expressed or implied, including warranties of accuracy, in regard to the material published on any of its social media tools, including Facebook, Twitter, Pinterest or YouTube.

-Information posted on Arts Tasmania’s social media tools is not intended to take the place of personal career advice or feedback delivered through our Program Officers.
-Please contact Arts Tasmania directly to discuss your query and you will be directed to the appropriate Program Officer for assistance.
+Information posted on Arts Tasmania’s social media is not intended to take the place of advice or feedback delivered by our Program Officers.
+If you have queries, please contact Arts Tasmania directly and we will direct you to the appropriate Program Officer for assistance.

 By engaging with Arts Tasmania’s social media tools, you agree that the Department of State Growth and the Tasmanian Government are not responsible for any user comments posted to the site and that the posting of a comment does not indicate any authorisation, endorsement, support, sanction or agreement by Arts Tasmania of the content or accuracy of any comment.